 - High in calories – 362 calories.
 This is too much even for us humans.
-When we are on a diet, such biscuits with a ton of calories are not the best meal choice.
-So, for the guinea pigs, this would be a very fattening food too.
+So, for the guinea pigs, this would be a very fattening food.

 - A moderate amount of fat – 2g.
 The amount of fat in Weetabix is normal, and this amount of fat is not a health risk.

 - High in sugar – 4.4 g.
-There is quite a lot of sugar in these biscuits too!
-No matter how healthy some cereals or biscuits are, there are always sugars in them.
-This amount of sugar is not good at all for the guinea pigs, because they don’t digest sugars well.
+This amount of sugar is not good at all for the guinea pigs because they don’t digest sugars well.
 If they consume processed foods with sugar, they will get cramps and diarrhea.

 - High in fiber – 10 g.
-For us humans, the breakfast foods that are high in fiber are good for our gut health.
-Majority of us lack fiber in our diets, so the breakfast biscuits and digestive crackers are a good choice for us.
-But, this amount of fiber is too high for the guinea pigs.
+This amount of fiber is too high for the guinea pigs.
 Excess fibers can cause them loose stool and flatulence.

 - Riboflavin (B2) – 1.2 mg.
 The B2 vitamin converts the foods into energy.
 Also, this vitamin improves the oxygen flow through to every cell.

 - Niacin (B3) – 14 mg.
-This vitamin lowers cholesterol and high blood pressure, it prevents diabetes, heart problems, and it improves skin quality.
+This vitamin lowers cholesterol and high blood pressure.
+It prevents diabetes, heart problems, and improves skin quality.

-- Unhealthy weight changes – Weetabix biscuits are not very diet-friendly or good for maintaining a healthy weight.
+- Unhealthy weight changes – Weetabix are not very diet-friendly or good for maintaining a healthy weight.
 They are too high in calories, carbs and also some proteins.
 The calories and carbs in excess can always contribute to rapid weight gain.
-So, if your guinea pig has a healthy weight, just know that Weetabix could create obesity.

-- Problems with digestion – Weetabix contain a lot of sugar, and this is a huge red flag for our adorable guinea pigs!
-Their stomachs can digest fresh produce and pellets, but processed sugary foods definitely not!
+- Problems with digestion – Weetabix contain a lot of sugar.
 When the cavies digest such sweet foods, they have tummy cramps, gasses, or even loose stool and diarrhea.

-- Stool changes – there is a lot of fiber in the Weetabix biscuits.
-They are in fact like digestive biscuits that work up the bowels and stomach for fast digestion.
+- Stool changes – There is a lot of fiber in the Weetabix.
 However, for the guinea pigs, excess of fiber can upset their stomach.
-This can lead to flatulence, stomach pains, gasses, softer stool or worst case scenario – diarrhea.
-Fibers in moderate amounts are crucial for a healthy gut of the guinea pig.
+This can result in flatulence, stomach pains, gas, softer stool, or, in the worst-case scenario, diarrhea.

 Quick Facts on Weetabix